Plan a Trip With Cousins for the Ultimate Adventure

 #4.
 They are like childhood friends who “get” you and your family.

 Who else hesitates anytime your significant other starts talking about meeting each other’s families?
 I love my family, but they can be a bit much… and I have to believe that means that I probably can be a bit much sometimes too.
 Cousins get it.
 They’ve known you your whole life and they “get” you and your family.
 No explanation needed.
-You can be authentically you.
+On a trip with cousins you can be authentically you.

 Cousins can also help you better understand your own parents.
 When you only have a few moments at the holiday meal to catch up, you can’t get into the “really really” about life.
 But, around Day 4 of a European adventure, things start to get real.